Pryaxis/TShock/docs/README.md

 If you're upgrading from TShock 4, we suggest downloading the new release of TShock, copying the `tshock` configuration folder over (containing the `sqlitedb` file as well as the `json` configuration files, etc) to the new server, and starting the new server that way.
 This is because many files are removed and the existing files are no longer required from TShock 4.
 In addition, the new binary you need to run is called `TShock.Server.exe` or `TShock.Server`, not `TerrariaServer.exe`.

 In addition, you no longer need to install `mono-complete` or `mono` on non-Windows operating systems.
+This means you cannot start the server using the `mono` command.
+Instead, to run the new binary (`TShock.Server`) on Linux-based operating systems, just enter `./TShock.Server`.

 ### Apple Silicon